BloomTech-Labs/human-rights-first-asylum-fe-a/README.md

 - Seconday "Disabled" color: #7f9bb3

 ### Key Features and Notes to the Next Group
-- Table can be searched by column parameters and sorted by clicking on column headers
+- Table can be searched by column parameters and sorted by clicking on column headers.
+There is advanced searchability to search for one or more key terms to filter out unwanted case information

 - Cases and Judges can be saved to a user profile by checking their row's select box and clicking the save button